trevthom/nostr-delivery/README.md

 The Rust backend acts as a Nostr client that publishes and queries events from configured relays.
 The REST API remains unchanged, providing seamless integration with the frontend.

 ## To run, use two terminal windows:
+1. Ensure Rust and Node.js are installed
-1. 1st terminal - navigate to backend folder
+2. 1st terminal - navigate to backend folder
     - cargo run --release
-2. 2nd terminal - navigate to frontend folder
+3. 2nd terminal - navigate to frontend folder
     - npm install
     - npm run dev
-3. Open the link
+4. Open the link
-4. Login with nsec (nostrtool.com if you want a general one)
+5. Login with nsec (nostrtool.com if you want a general one)

 ## Configuration